saezlab/ccc_protocols/faq.rst

 4. What kind of data can be used with LIANA & Tensor-c2c
 ========================================================

-LIANA typically works with log1p normalized data.
+LIANA typically works with log1p normalized data and requires annotated cell groups.
 Tensor-c2c then takes LIANA's output as input.

 5. What kind of experimental design can be used with Tensor-c2c